Department of Mechanical Engineering

 - qualified to work at the most prestigious research institutions and universities in the world.

-Students interested in biomedical engineering may elect to complete an Undergraduate Certificate or a minor in Bioengineering (see the School of Engineering or Bioengineering program for requirements).
+Students interested in biomedical engineering may elect to complete a minor in Biomedical Engineering (see the School of Engineering or Bioengineering program for requirements).

 There is also a five-year MBA bridge program in which students earn a B.S. in mechanical engineering as well as an MBA degree.